 In general, estate planning is the process of creating a plan detailing how your assets will be managed during your lifetime and who will inherit your estate to carry out your wishes once you have died.
 Regardless of the dollar value of their estate, every adult needs an estate plan.

-51 percent of Americans ages 55-64 do not have wills, according to Forbes.
+According to Forbes, 51 percent of Americans ages 55-64 do not have wills.
 This is unfortunate as all states have a legal system in place to handle your estate in the event that you die without your affairs in order.

-When you were to become disabled without an estate plan, you leave it up to your residing state to decide who will inherit your estate.
+Should you become disabled without an estate plan, you leave it up to your residing state to decide who will inherit your estate.
 This why it is essential to start planning your future now, so that unintended beneficiaries cannot lay claim on your life’s work.
 It can also become a heavy burden for your family.

 Losing a loved one can be hard enough.
 However, watching a parent’s estate land in the hands of someone else can add another level of heartache that you do not want to put your family through.

 What should I consider part of my estate?

 A good majority of people who do not have an estate plan believe it is because they do not have enough worth in their estate to pay for the actual estate plan itself.